 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at http://www.benefits.va.gov/gibill.

 The Yellow Ribbon GI Enhancement Program is a provision of the Post 9/11 Veterans Educational Assistance Act of 2008 and was designed to help cover the costs of private institutions of higher learning whose tuitions exceed the amount the government pays the student veteran through the Post 9/11 GI Bill.
 The Yellow Ribbon Program allows institutions of higher learning to enter into an agreement with the Department of Veterans Affairs to fund tuition expense that exceeds the portion paid by the VA.
 Wake Forest Law School is proud to be one of 1,100 or so colleges and universities to participate in this program.

 To qualify for the Yellow Ribbon Program a student must have been on active U.S. military duty for at least three years after September 10, 2001, or served 30 continuous days after September 20, 2001 before being discharged from active duty for a service-connected disability, or be a dependent eligible for Transfer of Entitlement under the Post 9/11 GI Bill, based on a veteran’s service under the eligibility criteria above.

 To be considered for a Wake Forest Law Yellow Ribbon Program award, you must be enrolled in our J.D.
 Program and must be eligible for the maximum VA funds, as determined by the U.S. Department of Veterans Affairs (VA).
 Awards are first come first served.
-Currently there is a waiting list and further awards will not be made until the 2015-2016 academic year.

 Veteran’s Guide for Paying for College - Information, resources and expert advice on higher education funding and scholarship for veterans.